sliu2017/automata/markdown-docs/automata-tailwindcss-elements/dividers.md

 <hr class="hr !border-double" />
 ```

-To change its color, apply a border color class marked with `!important`.
+To change its color, apply a border color class marked with the important (`!`) modifier.

 ```html
 <hr class="hr !border-secondary-300-700-token" />